 Despite its colour, it actually happens to be a natural tooth whitener and is also good for reducing toothache and sensitivity.

-What’s more, some people choose to add it to their moisturisers because it can help leave skin looking vibrant, clear up acne and reduce the prominence of dark circles and stretchmarks.14
+What’s more, some people choose to add it to their moisturisers because it can help leave skin looking vibrant, clear up breakouts and manage the prominence of dark circles and stretchmarks.9

 Rather than putting down chemical powders to deter insects, it’s perfectly possible to use turmeric as a natural repellent instead.
 Ants and other insects don’t like it and will retreat.